endodoug/endodoug.github.io/_posts/2017-01-28-magical-forest-memory-update.md

 Added the Main Menu and Game Over scenes.
 They're both just placeholders for now, my next step is to add some functionality to them and then complete the design.

+### Feb 3rd

+Over the last few days I created the Main Menu and Game Over scenes spending alot of time researching ways to improve the code I had already written.
+I guess it was a good excercise, but I should have thought about how much time it cost me to save a few lines of code.
+I'm still tweaking the artwork, button placement, & transitions for each menu, but the functionality works good.
+A few things accomplished:

+- Moved the background music code to a seperate file so all the scenes have access to it and can start/stop when needed.
+- Added a new Menu class for any menu to inherit from.
+- Added some artwork for the new menus, subject to change of course.
+- Created Level 2 and included some dummy material.